rust-lang/wg-async/rfc-drafts/stream.md

 }
 ```

+When drafting this RFC, there was [discussion](https://github.com/rust-lang/wg-async-foundations/pull/15#discussion_r451182595)
+about whether to implement from_stream for all T where `T: FromIterator` as well.
+`FromStream` is perhaps more general than `FromIterator` because the await point is allowed to suspend execution of the
+current function, but doesn't have too.
+Therefore, many (if not all) existing impls of `FromIterator` would work
+for `FromStream` as well.
+While this would be a good point for a future discussion, it is not in the scope of this RFC.

 ## Other Traits

 Eventually, we may also want to add some (if not all) of the roster of traits we found useful for `Iterator`.